 He has a wealth of community and private sector contacts and can assist FreeNet in positioning itself well in our community.
 He can assist with the necessary liaison and networking with our community partners.

 In his present position he continues to be involved in projects that connect our community and will undoubtedly learn about many new collaborative opportunities available to NCF.
 IN Cope's own words.
 "I hope to bring exciting new opportunities to NCF."

-and where everyone can find a useful way of communicating and developing
+everyone can find a useful way of communicating and

-Ottawa's community fabric.
-Cope believes that he can help NCF to
+fabric.
+Cope believes that he can help NCF to flourish

-flourish through his contribution to the Board and in so doing, help
+through his contribution to the Board and in so doing,

 Cope says; "I want to contribute my time to something that I believe in; something that creates opportunities for the citizens of Ottawa; through my participation in an organization that enhances quality of life in our community.